 Further, the Circuit Court committed clear error and exceeded its powers by failing to vacate an Order which attempts to modify terms of previously existing contracts to which the Circuit Court is not a party.
-This is evident in both that the Administrative Order required specified timing for payment by DHHR to its vendors and also in its mandate that Child Protective Services workers provide authorization letters to service providers guaranteeing its payment.

-Accordingly, this Court should immediately stay the Circuit Court's Administrative Order, schedule this matter for oral argument, enter an order granting the Writ of Prohibition, prohibiting the lower court from enforcing the Administrative Order, and direct the Circuit Court to reverse its Administrative Order entered on February 7, 2023.
+Accordingly, this Court should immediately stay the Circuit Court's Administrative Order, schedule this matter for oral argument, enter an order granting the Writ of Prohibition, prohibiting the lower court from enforcing the Administrative Order, and direct the Circuit Court to reverse its Administrative Order entered on February 10, 2023.